RgzSebas/TE2015-Microcontroladores/laboratory/LB3/README.md

   <img src="../../.img/teclogo.png">
 </p>

-# **Laboratory 3.
+# **LB3.
 PIC18 and MPLAB basics**

 ## **OBJECTIVES**
 * Create projects on MPLAB X
-* Set configuration bits using MPLAB Code Configurator
+* Set configuration bits using MPLAB
-* Define program sections
+* Generate delay routines using assembly for simulation and physical implementation
-* Drive LED strings using a port of the microcontroller
+* Blink a LED with a frequency of 1 second

 ## **PRE-LAB WORK**
 Before our lab session it is required that you install the development tools we will use; this include _MPLAB X_, which is Microchip's integrated development environment (IDE).
-As we will write C code for an 8-bit microcontroller (&mu;C) architecture, we also require to install the corresponding Microchip's C compiler, so called _XC8_.
-We will also make use of a plugin that will help us generate configuration code in a straightfoward way, which is called MPLAB Code Configurator (MCC).
-Finally, we will use GitHub for version control of our PIC18 coding projects.
+As we will write C code for an 8-bit microcontroller (&mu;C) architecture, we also require to install the corresponding Microchip's Assembly and C compiler, so called _XC8_.

-The following three sections will guide you with the installation and setup of all the required tools for our lab; so make sure you properly install everything before our lab session.

 ### 1. MPLAB X IDE
 1. Go to https://www.microchip.com/mplab/mplab-x-ide, scroll down to Downloads section and download the latest version of MPLAB X IDE